Assignment Book 2019 - 2020

 Good scholarship and success in school are dependent upon regular attendance.
 Poor attendance also makes it difficult for the student to make up missed work.

 Students have the responsibility for checking on the work missed and fulfilling all obligations.
 Parents have the responsibility for seeing that their child is in school every day unless there is a valid reason for absence.
-If a student is late to school, he/she must report to the Main Office immediately upon arrival and sign in.
+If a student is late to school, he/she must report to the front desk immediately upon arrival and sign in.
 A hall pass will be issued to class.
 Appropriate action will be taken for students who are repeatedly tardy.

 As New Paltz Central School District State Education Law-Board Policy #7110 lists the following classifications as legal absence: